 Through the early 1900s it was common in some areas of the country to use lead pipes for interior plumbing.
 Lead piping was also used for service connections to join residences and establishments to public water supplies.
 Lead piping is most likely found in homes and buildings built before 1930.
 Copper piping replaced lead piping, but lead-based solder was used to join copper piping.
 It is likely lead-based solder was used in any home or building built before 1988.
 The U.S. Environmental Protection Agency (EPA) published a public drinking water rule in 1991 that emphasized eliminating lead from components of the water delivery system.

-Eventually, if the drinking water is not corrosive, hard water minerals deposit on the interior of plumbing.
+Often, hard water minerals deposit on the interior of plumbing.
 These deposits form a mineral scale lining, such as calcium carbonate, inside pipes and fittings, which protects against lead contamination.
 It may take up to five years for an effective mineral scale lining to form.
 Treating naturally hard water with an ion exchange water softening unit, reverse osmosis unit, or distillation unit can either prevent or dissolve the scale, eliminating its possible protective effect.

 Some private wells may have submersible pumps containing brass or bronze capable of leaching lead.
 Some well screens also may contain lead or were installed with a “lead packing collar.”
 Potential lead contamination also exists if the well is a driven, sandpoint well and has been “shot” to clear the screen.
 Lead shot was sometimes poured into a well to keep out sand.
 In other wells, lead wool was used.
 While these were acceptable practices at the time, none of these practices are recommended, and sandpoint wells driven into the ground are not approved for drinking water purposes under Nebraska well construction regulations.

 Older water coolers with lead-lined tanks are another possible source of lead in drinking water.
 The Lead Contamination Control Act of 1988 required the repair or recall of lead-lined tanks and prohibited manufacturing and sale of such coolers.
-As with any repair or recall notice, it is possible that less than 100 percent compliance was achieved and coolers with lead-lined tanks probably remain in use.
+As with any repair or recall notice, it is possible that less than 100 percent compliance was achieved and coolers with lead-lined tanks may remain in use.

-Lead does not noticeably alter the taste, color or smell of water.
+Lead does not noticeably alter the taste, color, or smell of water.
 The effects of low levels of lead toxicity in humans may not be obvious.
 There may be no symptoms present or symptoms may be mistaken as other illnesses.
 The only way to know the concentration of lead in water is through sampling and laboratory testing which is described in greater detail in a subsequent section.

 Lead has no known benefits to humans.
 Lead is a cumulative poison, meaning it accumulates in the body until it reaches toxic levels.
 It can be absorbed through the digestive tract and lungs and is carried by the blood throughout the body.
 The severity of the effects of lead poisoning varies depending on the concentration of lead in the body.
 This concentration can be determined with a blood test.

-Excess lead in the human body can cause serious and irreversible damage to the brain, kidneys, nervous system and red blood cells.
+Excess lead in the human body can cause serious and irreversible damage to the brain, kidneys, nervous system, and red blood cells.
 A child’s mental and physical development can be irreversibly stunted by lead poisoning.
 Lead poisoning can contribute to lower IQ levels, shortened attention spans, and increased behavior problems.
 While some effects of lead poisoning may diminish if exposure is reduced, others are irreversible.
-Young children, infants and fetuses are particularly vulnerable to lead poisoning.
+Young children, infants, and fetuses are particularly vulnerable to lead poisoning.
 An amount of lead that would have little effect on an adult can greatly affect a child.
 Also, growing children more rapidly absorb any lead consumed.
 Lead in drinking water is not the predominant source of lead poisoning, but it can increase total lead exposure, particularly the exposure of infants who drink baby formulas and juices mixed with water.
 The Centers for Disease Control and Prevention recommend all children be tested for lead with a blood test.
 Parents or guardians should consult their physicians.

 Testing Public Water Supplies